thirumurthis/Learnings/algorithm/tree_notes.md

 The right child's left most node will replace the searched/identified node.
 In this case 7 will replace the 6 node.
 Doing so the invariant structure is retained.

+in simple terms:
+  - if the node to be deleted has both right and left nodes, and that has to be removed
+  - find the node with minimum value from the right sub-tree from the node to be removed, and the removed node with this.
+  - if there is no right sub-tree then use left subtree

 ```

 #### Tree Traversals